Scandinavian Vikings

 The Vikings' reputation as plunderers and colonisers is established through tv-series, but this does not tell the whole story.

 The Vikings were explorers and merchants.
-The Nordic countries came into contact with the rest of Europe during the Viking Age, from the late 8th century to mid 11th century.
+From the late 8th to mid-11th century, the Nordic countries came into contact with the rest of Europe during the Viking Age.

-By the end of the 11th century, the three kingdoms were established, the kingdoms of Denmark, Norway and Sweden.
+By the end of the 11th century, the three kingdoms—Denmark, Norway, and Sweden—had been established.

 The Viking Age started in the year 793